mpajunen/phamda/README.md

 ```

 The main feature of the library is that nearly all of the functions use automatic partial application or
 currying.
-This means that you can call the `filter` function with only the predicate callback.
-The
+This means that you can call the `filter` function with only the predicate callback, resulting in
-result is a new function:
+a new function:

 ```php
 $getPositives = Phamda::filter($isPositive);